Cat Arthritis: Early Signs and Simple Home Changes That May Help

 • Urinary pain

-What to say to your vet
+Useful line to tell your vet

 “I’m seeing gradual mobility changes at home.
 Can we evaluate for arthritis and also rule out other causes like dental, neurologic, or urinary pain?
 I also have videos.”

-6) Treatment options (2026 overview)
+6) Treatment options

 The best arthritis plan is usually layered: pain control, home setup, body condition support, and gentle movement.
 One fix rarely does everything, but several smaller fixes together can make a real difference.